 When it comes to location, the highest average paycheck ($89K annually) can be spotted in Chicago, Ill.; New York, N.Y. ($86K), Englewood Cliffs, N.J. (about $84K), and Burlington, Vt. ($82K) are the next top-paying cities.
 Covington, Tenn. is one of the lowest-paid cities, with earnings averaging around $45K.
 The highest pay by state can be found in New York, where salaries average out at approximately $85K per year.

 Years of Experience

-Those with one to four years of experience at the company can expect to make around $66K.
-For those with five to nine years of experience, average earnings amount to $78K.
-When we consider tenure, a substantial portion of employees (34 percent) have been working for 10-19 years and make $101K per year.
+For those with one to four years of experience, median paychecks reach $74K annually.
+When we consider tenure, a substantial portion of employees (40 percent) have been working for five to nine years and make about $82K per year on average.